CAIDA/auth-client/README.md

 [Python packaging guide](https://packaging.python.org/en/latest/tutorials/installing-packages/).

 ## `get_offline_token`
-Get an offline token for use with `offline_query` or another client that connects to a protected CAIDA service.
+Get access and refresh tokens for use with `offline_query` or another client that connects to a protected CAIDA service.

 Typical usage:
 ```
 get_offline_token myapp-offline
 ```
 This will instruct you to visit a URL in a browser, where you can sign in to the CAIDA SSO system.
-Once you have done that, the script will store an offline token for client `myapp-offline` in the file `myapp-offline.tok`.
+Once you have done that, the script will store an access token and offline refresh token for client `myapp-offline` in the file `myapp-offline.token`.

 Run `get_offline_token --help` for more information.